|Bid||21.84 x 300|

 |Expense Ratio (net)||0.95%|

-US natural gas (BOIL) (GASL) (FCG) futures contracts for August delivery fell 0.84% to $3.04 per MMBtu (million British thermal units) on July 20, 2017.
+December natural gas (BOIL) (FCG) futures contracts fell 0.29% to $3.04 per MMBtu (or million British thermal units) in electronic exchange at 2:04 AM EST on October 27, 2017.

 Between October 13 and October 20, 2017, the United States Natural Gas Fund LP (UNG) fell 2.2%, and natural gas November futures fell 2.8%.

 Baker Hughes will publish its weekly US oil and gas rig count report on October 19, 2017.
 The US natural gas rig count fell by two to 185 on October 6–13.